Underwire bra: Defibrillator use

 Use of an automated external defibrillator on a patient in a metal underwire bra can cause burns, and the bra should be removed by the first responder before the AED is applied.
 In their 2007 season, the television program MythBusters tested the possibility of burns resulting from using a defibrillator on a patient who is using an underwire bra, and concluded that while it is possible, it is not likely unless the metal underwire is exposed and paddles of the defibrillator are very close to it.

-Tropical disease

-A medical report documented that wearing an underwire bra in the tropics, specifically East Africa, can lead to severe furuncular myiasis of the breast caused by the Tumbu fly.
-The eggs and larvae from this fly are deposited in clothing, especially along the length of the metal wires of an underwire bra, and can only be killed by applying heat through ironing.
-It is almost impossible when ironing a traditional underwire bra to achieve the required heat to kill the larvae deposited along the underwire.

 Legal issues

 The United States Transportation Security Administration recommends that women do not wear underwire bras because they can set off metal detectors.
 Though most women travelers wear them without any problem, it can depend on the material of the underwire.